 The Council recognises it has a legal duty to secure economy, efficiency and effectiveness in its use of resources and continuous improvement in its services.
 This duty is recognised in establishing the Council's policy agenda.
-The Council has also entered into a Local Area Agreement with the Government that covers priority targets where the Council aims to improve services faster than normal

 Effective financial management is an essential aspect of the Council's governance framework.
-This is achieved in particular through:-
+This is achieved in particular through :-

 - a.
 Comprehensive revenue and capital budgeting and reporting systems - b.
-A medium term financial planning process - Regular reporting and monitoring of actual performance against forecast;
+A medium term financial planning process - c.
+Regular reporting and monitoring of actual performance against forecast;